ePrescribing: DEA-EPCS Digital Certificates

 - DEA EPCS Certification Report Addendum for ADL Prescriber Application 2016

-The DEA-EPCS program allows practitioners, hospitals and pharmacies the option to utilize electronic prescriptions for controlled substances.
+The DEA-EPCS program allows practitioners, hospitals and pharmacies to utilize electronic prescribing controlled substances.
 The Interim Final Rule (March 31, 2010) allows that a biometric can serve as one factor in the two-factor authentication.
 The three possible factors for authentication recognized by the DEA are: something you know, something you have and something you are (such as a biometric).